kolonuk/get_iplayer-docker/README.md

-# get_iplayer on Docker
+# get_iplayer web interface on Docker

 Disappointed with the current availability of get_iplayer in docker, I created an auto-updating docker container, complete with the webgui.
+Yes, this is in constant use by at least myself, inspite of the lack of any updates - The beauty of this is that it "just works", and if I do switch to another existing container, I'll discontinue this one.

-For now, this uses the plain Ubuntu image, so is huge for a very simple perl program - definitely needs the packages trimming.
-I've added a testing branch to the github repo so that I can experiment with other base images to see if I can get this reduced in size - current uncompressed ubuntu is around 400mb.
+The latest update is re-based to using Alpine, so it's now just over 100mb.
 If you'd like to contribute, please fork and create a pull request, or just raise an issue on github.

 ## Usage
     docker create \